Graham Usher (bishop): Episcopal ministry

 On 12 December 2013, it was announced that he was to become the next Bishop of Dudley, a suffragan bishop in the Diocese of Worcester.
 He was consecrated on 25 March 2014 by Archbishop Justin Welby at St Paul's Cathedral, London.
-He was 43 at his appointment, making him the one of the youngest of the current Church of England bishops and the first to have been born in the 1970s.
+He was 43 at his appointment, making him one of the youngest of the current Church of England bishops and the first to have been born in the 1970s.

-Since 2017 he has been a member of the International Commission for Anglican Orthodox Theological Dialogue.
+From 2017 to 2023 he was a member of the International Commission for Anglican Orthodox Theological Dialogue contributing to agreed statements about the environment, euthanasia and organ transplantation.

 On 3 May 2019, Usher was announced as the next Bishop of Norwich, the diocesan bishop of the Diocese of Norwich.
 His election was confirmed on 17 June 2019 at St Mary-le-Bow.
-He was enthroned as the 72nd Bishop of Norwich in Norwich Cathedral on 9 November 2019 during a very inclusive service which included Down Syndrome dancers, children and refugees participating.
+He was enthroned as the 72nd Bishop of Norwich in Norwich Cathedral on 9 November 2019 during a very inclusive service which included Down syndrome dancers, children and refugees.
 Honey cake was served to the 1800 strong congregation made with honey from Usher's own bees.

-In 2020 he was appointed as the Church of England's episcopal member of the Anglican Consultative Council.
+In 2020 he was appointed as the Church of England's episcopal member of the Anglican Consultative Council and, from 2021, a Church Commissioner.
+He is a member of the Council of St George's House, Windsor Castle.

 In March 2021 the Archbishop of Canterbury announced that Usher would be the Church of England's lead bishop for the environment.

+He took part in the 2023 Coronation as one of the two bishop assistants to Queen Camilla.

+On 17 October 2023, Usher was admitted to the House of Lords as a Lord Spiritual.
+He was introduced to the House on 26 October 2023.

+Usher was appointed Lord High Almoner by King Charles III in November 2024, an office in the Royal Households of the United Kingdom.

 Views

 Usher voted in favour of the introduction of blessings for same-sex couples by the Church of England.

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".